-New Orleans Saints News: How Much Will The Starters Play Against Chargers On Saturday? – How To Watch
+New Orleans Saints News: How Much Will The Starters Play Against Chargers On Saturday And How To Watch

 — New Orleans Saints (@Saints) August 22, 2018

-Other starters such as running back Alvin Kamara and wide receiver Michael Thomas have played some this preseason, but not a ton.
-Saturday night’s game is on a grand stage as it will be televised nationally on CBS, and the fans will have a chance to see how New Orleans is shaping up for the regular season.
+Other starters, such as running back Alvin Kamara and wide receiver Michael Thomas, have played some this preseason, but not a ton.
+Saturday night’s game is on a grand stage as it will be televised nationally on CBS, and fans will have a chance to see how New Orleans is shaping up for the regular season.

 Saints head coach Sean Payton and the rest of the coaching staff plans to have starters begin the game and play into the second quarter.
 Players will be replaced, but their full playing time will be determined by how many snaps they take throughout the first quarter.

 For those wanting to watch the New Orleans Saints vs. the Los Angeles Chargers, you will have a number of ways to get that done.
-Here is all the info you need to watch/hear the Chargers’ last quarterback (Drew Brees) and current signal-caller (Philip Rivers) face off in Los Angeles.
+Here is all the info you need to watch/hear the Chargers’ previous quarterback (Drew Brees) and current signal-caller (Philip Rivers) face off in Los Angeles.

 - Date: Saturday, Aug.
 25, 2018